jmettraux/aac_magic/src/_descriptions_in.md

 Pole of woven pain.
 The Caster pike.

-Takes (1d10 + _élan_) HPs per round to the single target.
-Silver threads block block the pole if the silver caster succeeds a DC 8 `INT` / `Cast` skill check.
+The single target loses (1d10 + _élan_) HPs per round (min 1).
+Silver threads block the pole if the silver caster succeeds a DC 8 `INT` / `Cast` skill check.

 ## Coal Shield

 A lens of pain, inflicting damage upon traversal.

-A shield of pain with (1d6 + _élan_) × CP "hit points".
+A shield of pain with ((1d6 + _élan_) × CP) hit points (min 1).
 A creature attempting to cross the shield takes 1d6 damage.
 Those points are removed from the shield hit points.
 When the shield reaches zero points, it vanishes.

-As a main action, the caster of the coal shield, may consume CPs to "mend" the shield, again (1d6 + _élan_) × CP.
+As a main action, the caster of the coal shield, may consume CPs to "mend" the shield, again ((1d6 + _élan_) × CP) HPs (min 1).

 ## Copper Disk